pitambarkhanra/energy_landscape_analysis/Variational_Bayes_approximation_method/README.md

 `Bayesian_main.R`: main function to calculate the parameter value for the energy landscape analysis, which uses the following function
 `VEM.Boltzmann`: function to calculate the parameter value using variational Bayes approximation method which comes from the source code `VEM.R`

 [NM: Also, make section (?) to state dependency more neatly, by mimicking others.
 This readme should have sections, like Usage, Depenedency etc. (but the section headings should follow a standard convention, too, if Usage, Dependency etc. are not really good section headings.
-Observe good examples, please.]
+Observe good examples, please.
+People should just type the commands you provide here with a sample dummy data set to be able to get the results.
+Then, they will use that.]

+[NM: Also be explicit in what the input is and what the output is.]

 Rstudio needs to be installed to run the code with the following dependencies: